-- (a) Subjective changes of C-levels demand cautious scrutiny by the commander submitting the report.
-Although the commander may subjectively change the calculated C-level, unit commanders should carefully consider subjective upgrades as this can portray an elevated and unjustified assessment of unit readiness.
+(a) Subjective changes of C-levels are prohibited unless a waiver is provided by a general officer in the chain of command.
+The general officer considering such a waiver should exercise cautious scrutiny to prevent an elevated and unjustified assessment of unit readiness, however the appropriate use of the subjective override is important for more accurate reporting.
 To provide full visibility of potential readiness degraders while accurately assessing its capability to accomplish the mission, the commander will determine the C-level definition in Table 8-1 that best describes the unit's current capabilities and deficiencies.
+If this is different from the calculated C-level the commander should request a waiver.
+Appendix A-5 provides amplifying guidance to commanders requesting and general officers considering waiver requests, but should not constrain the exercise of their best judgement of specific circumstances.
-For instance, units missing critical personnel or equipment should be guarded against subjective upgrades. - (b) A subjective change of the C-level does not permit a change to the resource and training levels (P, R, S and T).
-Resource and training levels will be reported without adjustment. - (c) A subjective change of the C-level results in the mandatory requirements to submit a reason code (Table 8-3) and a remark, per paragraph 5 of this chapter. - (d) The reported C-level will correlate with capability assessments of core mission as depicted in Table 8-5. - (5) Forecast C-level and Date.
-The commander will report any forecasted increase or decrease in the unit's C-level with the date of the forecasted change.
-Forecast date expiration triggers a reporting occasion and commanders must submit an updated report within 24 hours.
-Mandatory remarks are per paragraph 5 of this chapter.

-(6) C-level Reason Codes.
+- (b) A subjective change of the C-level does not permit a change to the resource and training levels (P, R, S and T).
+Resource and training levels will be reported without adjustment. - (c) A subjective change of the C-level results in the mandatory requirements to submit a reason code (Table 8-3) and a remark, per paragraph 5 of this Chapter. - (d) The reported C-level must correlate with capability assessments of core mission as depicted in Table 8-5. - (5) Forecast C-level and Date.
+The commander will report a rolling twelve month forecasted of the unit's C-level.
+If there unit is not C-1, there must be a change in C-level in the next twelve months.
+If the unit does not anticipate a change, the unit shall forecast a change on the twelfth month.
+The unit shall provide mandatory remarks concerning the forecast in the Commander's Remarks per paragraph 5 of this chapter. - (6) C-level Reason Codes.
 A C-level reason code is mandatory when the level is not 1 or when the commander subjectively changes the level per their judgment.
 The "X" code for a Subjective C-level change has precedence over the other codes and should be used first.

 CODE DEFINITION

-X Commander's Subjective Judgment

-(Explanatory remarks are required.)
+X Commander's Subjective Judgment (Explanatory remarks are required)

-P Personnel
+Р Personnel

 S Equipment and Supplies On-hand

 R Equipment Condition

 Т Training

 N Not Available (CMC directed)

-Table 8-2.- C-level Reason Codes
+Table 8-2.--C-level Reason Codes

 b.
-A-level Assessment.
+A-level Assessment

-- (1) A-levels are calculated like C-levels.
+- (1) A-levels are calculated in the same manner as C-levels.
 Chapter 2 addresses personnel levels, Chapter 3 addresses equipment levels, and Chapter 5 addresses training levels.
 A-levels and their definitions are contained in Table 8-3.
 There is no A-level of 5.
-The commander may subjectively upgrade or downgrade their calculated A-level. - (2) The policy for subjective A-level changes is the same as for C-level changes, as stated in paragraph 4.a.(4) of this chapter.
+The commander may subjectively upgrade or downgrade their calculated A-level without a waiver. - (2) The policy for subjective A-level changes is the same as for C-level changes, as stated in paragraph 4.a.(4) of this Chapter.
 In determining the need for a subjective upgrade or downgrade of the A-level, the commander will determine the A-level definition in Table 8-3 that best describes the unit's current capabilities and deficiencies.
 Subjective changes of A-levels demand cautious scrutiny by the commander submitting the report.